 The PPP normally transfers the risks in relation to the quality of completion to the private sector.
-The obligation to commence payments and delivery will depend on proper completion and meeting of commissioning tasks.
-In larger projects there may be phasing elements or takeover of existing services prior to completion.
-Thee maybe proportionate payments as each phase is handed over.
+The obligation to commence payments and delivery will depend on the proper completion and meeting of commissioning tasks.
+In larger projects, there may be phasing elements or a takeover of existing services prior to completion.
+There may be proportionate payments as each phase is handed over.

 The operational risk is important to many PPP projects.
 Payment should be against performance.
 The facilities and services must be provided to the authority throughout the terms per the agreed specifications for agreed payments.
 The risk should lie with the PPP company.

 For risks that are outside the control of the parties such as actions of a third party or an event, different consequences may be provided for.
-They may be referred to as relief event which excuses performance or leads to a reduced payments or credit.
+They may be referred to as relief events, which excuse performance or lead to a reduced payment or credit.
 Some risks may be subject to insurance and the contracts will provide for who should undertake the requisite insurance.

 Payments may be linked to availability and performance.
-Performance would require adherence with particular standards.
-There may also alternatively be an element related to the use by the public.
-The payment mechanism will depend on the contract which will be designed to incentivize performance.
+Performance would require adherence to particular standards.
+There may also alternatively be an element related to the public’s use.
+The payment mechanism will depend on the contract, which will be designed to incentivize performance.

 In some projects, there may be a total or shadow total related to the volume of use.
 In other cases, this type of risk may not be taken by the private sector.
-Volume measures are appropriate in relation to projects where the service themselves is delivered for end users.
+Volume measures are appropriate in relation to projects where the service itself is delivered to end users.

 Payments will not usually begin until the project has been delivered.
 Unlike conventional construction procurement, state payments will not usually be central.
 The funders will have given enough of a commitment of capital so that there may be considerable financial security.

-The project is likely to be set up in such a way that even if it terminates midstream, that the value of facilities which would revert to the authorities under property arrangement, will compensate for any loss and more
+The project is likely to be set up in such a way that even if it terminates midstream, the value of facilities, which would revert to the authorities under property arrangement, will compensate for any loss and more

-The project company may take security for completion The contractor arrangement will provide for fixed compensation on termination.
+The project company may take security for completion.
+The contractor arrangement will provide for fixed compensation on termination.
 This may simply involve transfer of assets to the awarding authority.
-In the early stages of construction a performance bond will commonly deal with risk and default and insolvency.
+In the early stages of construction, a performance bond will commonly deal with the risk of default and insolvency.
 There are likely to be step in right to take over the project.